 Franz Bücker, Fahrzeugbau, Oberursel, Germany

 Franz Bucker was a successful motorcycle racer, and many of the machines he rode were of his own construction.
-They emerged from the Fokker workshops in which he worked during WWI building the engines which powered the Fokker D-1 - the tri-wing aircraft flown by the famed Red Baron flew.
+They emerged from the Fokker workshops in which he worked during WWI building the engines which powered the Fokker D-1 - the tri-wing aircraft flown by the famed Red Baron.

 Postwar, a Bücker machine reportedly won the German Grand Prix of 1949.
 Production machines included the JLO 250cc Ilona, shortly followed by the twin-cylinder 250cc Ilona II.
 Few examples of the Ilona were built.

 Mopeds were offered from 1954 to 1957, fitted with Sachs and JLO engines.